-The declaration of support template is downloadable from this section on the online system or on the website.
+The letter of support template is downloadable from this section on the online system or on the website.
+A reminder that all letters of support should omit identifying information (e.g., applicant name) and use gender-neutral terms (i.e. words that are not gender-specific, such as 'the applicant' and 'they/them').
 To upload your letters of support, click 'Attach', 'Choose File', then click 'Attach'.
-This must be in pdf format, using the Irish Cancer Society Declaration of Support template
+This must be in pdf format, using the Irish Cancer Society Letter of Support template

-- I. Host Institution Support: Please upload a letter of support from the Head of Department at your HRB-approved host institution.
+I. Host Institution Support: Please upload a letter of support from the Head of Department at your HRB-approved host (See Section 2.2 Institution Eligibility).
 The Head of Department should indicate that they support your application and that they will ensure your/your mentor's ability to take time away from, or adjust, your current work duties to accommodate the work required for this research project.
-On awarding of the funding, a contract will be made between the Irish Cancer Society and the institution at which you, the awardee, or your mentor works.
+On awarding of the funding, a contract will be made between the Irish Cancer Society and the institution at which you,

+- the awardee, or your mentor works.
 The declaration of support should indicate that the Head of Department will facilitate this process. - II.
-Employer Support: All hospital-based applicants who are not affiliated with a HRB host institution are also required to upload a declaration of support from their manager demonstrating the organisation's support for the applicant to fulfil the requirements of the award.
+Employer Support: All hospital-based applicants who are not affiliated with a HRB host institution (See Section 2.2 Institution Eligibility) are also required to upload a declaration of support from their manager demonstrating the organisation's support for the applicant to fulfil the requirements of the award.
 The letter should explicitly state that the applicant would be provided the necessary time and resources to accomplish the goals of the award, which includes covering any required backfill or other staffing considerations.